jbis9051/confetti/README.md

 ### `env`: Object

 Environment variables to be passed to run steps.

+**Note: If `env` is specified in Global and Repository options, it will be combined.
+If there is a key conflict, repository will take precedence.**

 ### `branch`: String